inchmeal/inchmeal.github.io/app/_sicp/ch-4/notes.markdown

 The new environment contains the parameters bounded to the actual values.
 Now, each of the expression inside the body of the procedure invoked is evaluated(thus calling eval) in the new environment.

-Tip: The environment stores the procedure object constructed by 'make-procedure** instead of the expressions list in procedure body.
+Tip: The environment stores the procedure object constructed by 'make-procedure' instead of the expressions list in procedure body.
 This procedure object internally contains the actual body as well as environment where the preocedure was defined.
 This procedure object is stored against the name of the procedure so that we can lookup the procedure using this name.

 **special forms** are implemented directly in the evaluator for eg: to evaluate `(if pred consequent alternate)` we write a specific procedure to evalute `pred` and then based on it outcome we evaluate `consequent` or `alternate`.